 Inside the Lounge on the Park is weak lighting for alluring feel, with classy Chinese furnishing.
 At the end of the lounge, you can see the jungle view which combines the best from the natural and urban worlds.
 In general, this makes it a perfect place for one of the best high tea in KL.
 Of course, one can stop just for a cuppa, and relax on the outside terrace where sadly food is not served.

-The lounge ends with jungle view which is a rare sight in the KL city center.
+The lounge ends with a jungle view which is a rare sight in the KL city center.

 TWG Loose Tea Selection